 Here are the following options describing when to have what:

-RSM's bachelor application deadline (12 November, 2021): all students need to upload a copy of their IELTS or TOEFL test score.
-It is best to upload one that is valid till at least June 2020.
+RSM's bachelor application deadline (10 November, 2022): all students need to upload a copy of their IELTS or TOEFL test score.
 An expired test score will be accepted by RSM though.

 By uploading an expired test score, students should know that they limit their choice in destinations as they can only apply for those partner schools that accept an expired or "old" test score, as shown on our overview.